mckennapsean/dissertation/content/03-framework.md

 [@McKenna2014] in [@sec:formulation].
 These timelines show the flow of a project across multiple activities, from nested and parallel activities to backward movement.

-![
-  Examples of real-world design timelines.
-  To identify the movement principles, we summarized several design studies into concise, communicative design process timelines that capture the flexibility of backward movement plus parallel and nested activities.
-Each colored box corresponds to a design activity.
-At the top, this timeline represents the Variant View design study process [@Ferstay2013].
-In the middle, we illustrate the design process for Shotviewer [@Kerzner2015].
-At the bottom, we present our redesign project's process [@McKenna2014], detailed in [@sec:formulation].
-](figures/daf/timelines.pdf){#fig:timelines width="100%"}

 Other researchers have shown the feasibility and usefulness of a design process